-Let’s face it, everybody dreams of leaving their cubicle behind and instead, spending their days on a beach somewhere.
-Whether it’s the nagging boss, the soul-destroying corporate culture or the repetitive daily tasks, the thought of escaping it all and controlling your own destiny is a hugely attractive prospect.
+Let’s face it: everybody dreams of leaving their cubicle behind and instead spend their days on a beach somewhere.
+Whether it’s a nagging boss, the soul-destroying corporate culture or the repetitive daily tasks, the thought of escaping it all and controlling your own destiny is a hugely attractive prospect.

-Yet for some strange reason, many people still think you need a degree in marketing and an MBA in order to branch out on your own.
-Even in 2018 – when anybody can make money online – millions of would-be entrepreneurs are deterred by the idea that business success can only be attained with financial clout and a string of qualifications.
+Yet for some strange reason, many people still think you need a degree in marketing and an MBA to branch out on your own.
+Even today, when anybody can make money online, millions of would-be entrepreneurs are deterred by the idea that business success can only be attained with financial clout and a string of qualifications.

-Using money he made selling flowers in college – as well as a combination of business loans, credit cards and other savings – the newly graduated Plank managed to devise a prototype for a football jersey that absorbed sweat, running his fledgeling business out of his grandmother’s house in Georgetown.
+Using money he made selling flowers in college, as well as a combination of business loans, credit cards and other savings, the newly graduated Plank managed to devise a prototype for a football jersey that absorbed sweat, running his fledgeling business out of his grandmother’s house in Georgetown, Washington, DC.

 Settling on the name Under Armour, the Maryland native then utilised his contacts in the college football scene to get his products vital exposure.
-It wasn’t until 1999, however, when Plank used the company’s entire budget to take out an advertisement in ESPN Magazine that his luck truly changed.
-Thanks to the ad, NFL teams and athletes began buying Under Armour products in bulk, resulting in over $1m worth of sales.
+It wasn’t until 1999, however, when Plank used the company’s entire budget to take out an advertisement in ESPN magazine that his luck truly changed.
+Thanks to the ad, NFL teams and athletes began buying Under Armour products in bulk, resulting in over $1 million (£733,820) worth of sales.

 The company has since continued to grow, branching out into several markets and establishing itself as a prominent sportswear provider to some of the biggest sports teams in the world.
-Plank is still CEO, and currently oversees a 20,000-strong workforce, as well as $5bn worth of annual revenue.
+Plank is still CEO, and currently oversees a 20,000-strong workforce, as well as $5 billion (£3.7 billion) worth of annual revenue.

 3. Jan Koum

-Born in the then-Soviet Union, Koum moved with his mother and grandmother to California in 1992, where a social support programme initiated by the state allowed the family to receive a small apartment.
-At the age of 16, the young entrepreuner took a cleaning job at a grocery store to help support his mother.
-After teaching himself how to code, he then spent 9 years at Yahoo as an infrastructure engineer.
+Born in the then-Soviet Union, Jan Koum moved with his mother and grandmother to California in 1992, where a social support programme initiated by the state allowed the family to receive a small apartment.
+At the age of 16, the young entrepreneur took a cleaning job at a grocery store to help support his mother.
+After teaching himself how to code, he then spent nine years at Yahoo! as an infrastructure engineer.

 However, Koum’s eureka moment came in 2009 when he realised the potential of Apple’s then-fledgeling app store.
 The mastermind created WhatsApp a week later, utilising the ability to push notification apps on iPhones and establishing the app as an alternative to traditional SMS messaging.
-In 2014, Mark Zuckerberg became interested, with Facebook acquiring WhatsApp for $19bn and appointing Koum to its board of directors.
+In 2014, Mark Zuckerberg became interested, with Facebook acquiring WhatsApp for $19 billion (£13.9 billion) and appointing Koum to its board of directors.

-Although Koum stepped down from his role in April 2018 (forfeiting an estimated $1bn of stock in the process), he is estimated to have personally amassed over $9bn from his exploits.
+Although Koum stepped down from his role in April 2018, forfeiting an estimated $1 billion (£733.1 million) of stock in the process, he is estimated to have personally amassed over $9 billion (£6.6 billion) from his exploits.

 4. Pierre Omidyar

-The company was publicly offered in 1998, making Omidyar a billionaire overnight; as of 2018, his personal net worth is estimated to be over $11bn. eBay is still hugely profitable and continues to be a success, too, although Omidyar has since founded a number of other enterprises.
+The company was publicly offered in 1998, making Omidyar a billionaire overnight; as of 2018, his personal net worth is estimated to be over $11 billion (£8 billion). eBay is still hugely profitable and continues to be a success, too, although Omidyar has since founded a number of other enterprises.
 He is also a renowned philanthropist and has served as an executive producer on several Hollywood film productions.

 5. Richard Branson

-From there, Branson has created and developed market leading products and services in aviation, media, beverages and rail transport among many others; his personal net worth is estimated to be around $4.9bn, as he constantly seeks to invest his profits from one venture into another.
+From there, Branson has created and developed market-leading products and services in aviation, media, beverages and rail transport. among many others.
+His personal net worth is estimated to be around $4.9 billion (£3.6 billion), as he constantly seeks to invest his profits from one venture into another.

-Although Jay-Z (real name Shawn Carter) is better known for his musical exploits, the New York-native has demonstrated a wide array of entrepreneurial characteristics throughout his career.
-Indeed, unable to secure a major record deal, Carter initially sold copies of his recordings out of his car, before co-creating his own record label in 1995.
+Although Jay-Z (born Shawn Carter) is better known for his musical exploits, the New York-native has demonstrated a wide array of entrepreneurial characteristics throughout his career.
+Indeed, unable to secure a major record deal, Carter initially sold copies of his recordings out of his car, before cocreating his own record label in 1995.

-Although he continues to make music and tour heavily, Carter’s investments and businesses represent the main bulk of his estimated $900m net worth, while his wife – the singer, Beyoncé — is allegedly worth $350m through her own entrepreneurial ventures.
+Although he continues to make music and tour heavily, Carter’s investments and businesses represent the main bulk of his estimated $900 million (£659.8 million) net worth, while his wife —singer Beyoncé — is allegedly worth $350 million (£256.6 million) through her own entrepreneurial ventures.

 7. Jack Ma

-However, on a 1995 trip to visit friends in the US, Ma’s luck finally changed; after being introduced to the internet, he managed to raise $20,000 to build an online directory for Chinese businesses, taking on additional various web development projects for Chinese companies and government organisations.
-Utilising these experiences, he returned to China in 1999 and created the online marketplace Alibaba, subsequently raising $25bn at its IPO stock exchange offering in 2014 — the highest amount of any floated company, ever.
+However, on a 1995 trip to visit friends in the US, Ma’s luck finally changed.
+After being introduced to the internet, he managed to raise $20,000 (£14,660) to build an online directory for Chinese businesses, taking on additional various web development projects for Chinese companies and government organisations.
+Utilising these experiences, he returned to China in 1999 and created the online marketplace Alibaba, subsequently raising $25 billion (£18.3 billion) at its IPO stock exchange offering in 2014 — the highest amount of any floated company ever.

-Ma is now one of the richest people in the world, with an estimated personal net worth of nearly $43bn, while the Alibaba group is responsible for nine major subsidiaries (among them the hugely popular Aliexpress).
+Ma is now one of the richest people in the world, with an estimated personal net worth of nearly $43 billion (£31.5 billion), while the Alibaba Group is responsible for nine major subsidiaries (among them the hugely popular AliExpress).

+Join the conversation!
 Which entrepreneur story has inspired you?
-Let us know in the comments below!
+Let us know in the comments section below!